marb61a/Course-Notes/Misc/SEO/SEO Manager.md

     - When crawlers enter a page they analyse that content and follow links to deeper pages
     - Search engine crawlers go deeper into  a site when following it's hierarchy
     - Going deeper makes a crawler less likely to find a page
+  - Crawl Depth Best Practices
+    - Internal Linking
+      - Ensure that the correct internal linking is being used across the site as it
+        - Reduces the number of clicks that are needed
+        - It provides an increase to the user experience
+        - It will lower a site bounce rate
+    - Breadcrumbs
+      - Using breadcrumbs within a site will help users backtrack while staying on the site
   -

 Crawl Budget
   -